univention/univention-corporate-server/CONTRIBUTING.md

 * **Check for side effects**: Changes might introduce regressions or break behavior for other existing customers.
 * **Adjust the documentation**
 * **Consider security or usability aspects**
-* **Priorize against other tasks**: We are working on many topics, sometimes other things are more urgent.
+* **Prioritize against other tasks**: We are working on many topics, sometimes other things are more urgent.
 * **Release management**: We need to decide which UCS release fits best.

 You have influence on the time we take: